25 Years of Breaking Tradition

 National Survey of Student Engagement

-In a pandemic year that forced WGU and its students to continue to adapt, those who participated in the survey expressed a high level of satisfaction with the university’s efforts to support them while providing a relevant and affordable education.
+WGU Students who participated in the survey expressed a high level of satisfaction with the university’s efforts to support them while providing a relevant and affordable education.

 *As self-reported by alumni at the time of graduation.